Tyger375/PhysicsSimulations/Behaviors/CollisionShape/README.md

 ![sat.png](Images/sat_algorithm.png)

 Basically, we make a projection of both shapes on every axis.<br>
-If all of the projections overlap, the objects are colliding.
+If all the projections overlap, the objects are colliding.